wil1102/Hospital2/README.md

 ## Database Info
 Database name: cs_jac29684

-Each query can be called using CALL TP_Qx() where x is the query number Query 2 requires a year as input and query 4 requires first and last name
+Each query can be called using CALL Team5_Qx() where x is the query number Query 2 requires a year as input and query 4 requires first and last name